Jump to topic

 Orthodontists specialize in correcting malocclusion related problems using different devices and treatments.
 Contemporary treatment types include:

-Braces are made of individual brackets (attached to each tooth) and threaded metal wires.
+Braces, including traditional metal braces and clear braces, are made of individual brackets (attached to each tooth) and metal wires.
 To hold the appliance together, small rubber bands (ligatures) are wrapped around each bracket.
-Braces are used to realign teeth, close gaps, and fix an incorrect bite within 18 months to three years.
+In short, braces realign teeth, close gaps, and fix an incorrect bite within 18 months to three years.

-Unlike fixed orthodontic appliances, removable appliances aren’t attached to the teeth, meaning the patient can remove them at any time.
+Unlike fixed orthodontic appliances, removable appliances do not attach to the teeth, meaning the patient can remove them at any time.
 These appliances must be taken out before eating, flossing, or brushing.
 Removable appliances are used to correct minorly crooked teeth or prevent children from sucking their thumbs.
 A few common treatments include:

 Clear aligners are thin, plastic trays that are formed specifically to a patient’s teeth.
-Each aligner is worn for up to three weeks, moving teeth a fraction of a millimeter at a time.
+You must wear each aligner for up to three weeks.
+This moves the teeth a fraction of a millimeter at a time.
 Instead of wearing braces, many people turn to aligners to fix crooked teeth, especially adults.

 Retainers keep teeth in place after orthodontic treatment (braces) is complete.
 Since jawbones are living and changing tissues, retainers are necessary to ensure teeth stay straight.
 There are also permanent options available.

 Repositioning the temporomandibular joint, which opens and closes the mouth, incorporates the use of splints (jaw repositioning appliances).
-They are used to stabilize the relationship between teeth and joints, while also eliminating occlusal interferences.
+They stabilize the relationship between teeth and joints, while also eliminating occlusal interferences.

 Headgear fixes a child’s overbite.
 This appliance moves the jaw and teeth bones back.
 And, in turn, keeps the front teeth from sticking out.
 The growth of the upper jaw slows down, giving the lower jaw time to catch up.